imran072/request-forum-app/README.md

 ## Features

-- Search function: Users can search for their ideal car with various filters provided.
+- Search Function: Users can search for their ideal car with various filters provided.
-- Built-in message communication: Sellers and buyers can communicate with each other within the web application.
+- Built-in Message Communication: Sellers and buyers can communicate with each other within the web application.
 - Make-an-offer: The buyer can offer a price to make the experience smooth and efficient.
 - User Authentication: Users can register, log in, and reset their passwords.
 - Listing Management: Users can create, edit, and delete vehicle listings.